44th Annual Carrell Krusen Virtual Neuromuscular Symposium (RP2202A)

 - Identify considerations for effective care coordination of patients with neuromuscular disease

-- Recognize the current and most effective clinical applications of testing in neuromuscular disorders (to include histopathology).
+- Recognize the clinical applications of testing in neuromuscular disorders (to include histopathology).

 The University of Texas Southwestern Medical Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.